anoopsarkar/decipherment-class/assets/notes/korean-shopping.md

 ## Korean shopping list <span class="text-muted">by Anoop Sarkar</span>

+### Introduction

 The Korean script is called [Han-geul](http://en.wikipedia.org/wiki/Hangul) (한글).
-We will be using an ad-hoc method to represent Korean pronunciations, mostly trying to use the mapping to English sounds wherever possible and using special symbols like `eu` where this is not possible[^eu].
+We will be using an [English romanization of Han-geul]("http://en.wikipedia.org/wiki/Revised_Romanization_of_Korean") to represent the Korean pronunciations which uses special symbols like `eu` where a simple mapping to English sounds is not possible[^eu].
+Details of the romanization are not important to solve this problem.

 [^eu]: For instance the vowel `eu` is a [close back unrounded vowel]("http://en.wikipedia.org/wiki/Close_back_unrounded_vowel") represented by the symbol ɯ in [IPA]("http://en.wikipedia.org/wiki/International_Phonetic_Alphabet").

+### The Problem

 Su-jin (수진) has written down a shopping list for Emily, but Su-jin decides to test Emily's command of Han-geul by giving her the